MichaelG-B/Capstone_Project/README.md

 -  **Data Cleaning and Analysis:** All webscraping is being completed using the webscraping library BeautifulSoup.
 Data cleaning, organizating, and all exploratory analysis is being completed in Pandas.
 -  **Database Storage:** Our database has been created in PostgreSQL.
 The sqlalchemy module was utilized to pull in data from our python ETL file to Postgres and from Postgres to our machine learning python file.
 -  **Machine Learning:** SciKitLearn is the ML libary we are using in Python to create our model.
--  **Dashboard:** We plan to use Tableau to create an interactive dashboard and story of our findings.
-This will be hosted on Tableau Public.
+-  **Dashboard:** Using Tableau to create a visual story our findings.
+An interactive map of crash locations was created in D3, Leaflet and is embedded into our Tableau story and hosted as a page on our Github repo.

 ![](Capstone%20Project/Visualizations/Project%20Flowchart.png)